MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 8. Activate the server: `/opt/microsoft/mlserver/9.2.1/bin/R/activate.sh`

-### SUSE SLES11
+### SUSE (SLES11 only)

 1. Install as root: `sudo su`

 2. Set the location of the package repo at the **prod** directory, which contains the Machine Learning Server distribution.
-This example is for SLES11, the only supported version of SUSE in Machine Learning Server: `sudo rpm -Uvh http://packages.microsoft.com/config/sles/11/packages-microsoft-prod.rpm`
+This example is for SLES11, the only supported version of SUSE in Machine Learning Server: `zypper -ar -f http://packages.microsoft.com/sles/11/prod packages-microsoft-com`

 3. Update packages on your system: `zypper update`

-4. Install the server: `zypper install microsoft-mlserver-all-9.2.1`
+4. Install the server: `zypper install microsoft-mlserver-sles11-9.2.1`

+5. You might get a message stating that PackageKit is blocking zypper.
+Enter `y` to quit PackageKit and allow zypper to continue.

+6. You are prompted whether to trust the repository signing key.
+You can choose `t` to temporarily trust the key for the purposes of downloading and installing Machine Learning Server.

+7. You might get a "Digest verification failed" message (this is a temporary issue that will be resolved soon).
+Enter `y` to continue.

+8. When asked to confirm the list of packages to install, enter `y` to continue.

+9. Review and accept the license agreements for MRO, Anaconda, and Machine Learning Server.

-5. Activate the server: `/opt/microsoft/mlserver/9.2.1/bin/R/activate.sh`
+10. Activate the server: `/opt/microsoft/mlserver/9.2.1/bin/R/activate.sh`

 ## Connect and validate